Sith

-The Sith are the main antagonists in the fictional universe of the Star Wars franchise.
-They are the antithesis and ancient enemies of the Jedi.
-The Sith Order is depicted as an ancient cult of warriors who draw strength from the dark side of the Force and use it to seize power by any means necessary, including terrorism and mass murder with the goal to destroy the Jedi and rule the galaxy.
+The Sith are an order of Force-sensitive beings and the main antagonists in the fictional universe of the Star Wars franchise.
+They are the ideological antithesis and ancient enemies of the Jedi.
+The Sith Order is depicted as an ancient cult of warriors who wield the dark side of the Force to seize power by any means necessary, including terrorism and mass murder with the ultimate goal of destroying the Jedi order and ruling the galaxy.

-The antagonistic factions in the franchise include the Confederacy of Independent Systems, the Galactic Empire, the Imperial Remnant, and the First Order, all of whom originated from the Sith.
+Several antagonistic factions in the franchise, including the Confederacy of Independent Systems, the Galactic Empire, the Imperial Remnant, and the First Order, are shown to have originated from the Sith.

 Sith, known as Sith Lords, are by nature ruthless.
-At any point an individual can assume absolute authority amongst their kind and be granted the honorific Dark Lord of the Sith.
+Members of the order have the power to assume absolute authority amongst their kind and be granted the honorific Dark Lord of the Sith.
 Sith culture is based on perpetual treachery and betrayal.
 The fate of Sith Lords is to be killed and replaced by their own apprentices.
-Sith teach their apprentices to revere the dark side of the Force, to give full rein to aggressive emotions of rage and hatred, and to believe that others are expendable in the pursuit of power, thus making the Lords' demise inevitable.
+The Sith teach their apprentices to revere the dark side of the Force, to give full rein to aggressive emotions of rage and hatred, and to believe that others are expendable in the pursuit of power, thus making the Lords' demise inevitable.

-Like the Jedi, the Sith use the lightsaber as their traditional weapon, a device that generates a blade-like plasma powered by a kyber crystal.
-In contrast to the Jedi, who use blue, green, purple, white and yellow lightsabers, the usual color for a Sith lightsaber is red, born of an unnatural corruption of the kyber crystal through the dark side's malignancy, causing it to "bleed," which affects the sound of ignition with a harsher hiss.
+Like the Jedi, the Sith wield the lightsaber as their traditional weapon, a device that generates a blade-like plasma powered by a kyber crystal.
+In contrast to the Jedi, who use blue, green, purple, white, and yellow lightsabers, the color for a Sith Lord lightsaber is usually red.
+There are two theories about how the red color is achieved.
+The original and still widely accepted theory is that they use an artificial kyber crystal, that produces the red color, while in the new Disney universe it is born of an unnatural corruption of the kyber crystal through the dark side's malignancy, causing it to "bleed," which affects the sound of ignition with a harsher hiss.

-One thousand years before the Galactic Civil War, the Sith nearly became extinct at the Battle of Ruusan.
-Still, they continued to precariously exist as two Dark Lords at one time: a master and an apprentice.
+One thousand years before the Galactic Civil War, the Sith came close to extinction after the Battle of Ruusan.
+Despite this, they continued to covertly exist as two Dark Lords at a time, a master and an apprentice, until their later resurgence in the history of the galaxy.